Toscane d'Auvergne, Billom

 Did you know?

-• By mid-July, garlic is ready to be harvested.
+• By mid-July, the garlic is ready to be harvested.
 After harvesting, the garlic is left on the ground for one or two days to allow the soil to detach naturally from the bulbs.
 It is then protected from the sun to prevent any deterioration in quality.

-Garlic soup recipe with garlic
+Recipe for garlic soup with garlic

 by Jean-Marc POURCHER, Toques d’Auvergne & Grand Goussier de la Confrérie de l’Ail Rode de Billom

-– ½ cup milk
+– ½ of milk

-– ½ cup water
+– ½ of water

 – 2 marrow bones